Tartan 33 Used Boat Review

 The main cabin layout is also unusual.
 To starboard, there is a fairly standard settee that extends to form a reasonably-sized double, with a shelf outboard.
 A dining table folds up against the starboard forward bulkhead.

 On the port side, the arrangement is less standard.
-Instead of a normal settee berth, there is a short settee—less than 5-feet long—with the icebox occupying a high counter at what would normally be the head of the berth.
+Instead of a normal settee berth, there is a short settee—less than 5-ft. long—with the icebox occupying a high counter at what would normally be the head of the berth.
 This short settee could function as a berth for a child, but obviously not for an adult.
 Outboard of the settee, there is a narrow pilot berth, which is comfortable and secure, and fortunately isn’t jammed as high under the side decks as they frequently are.

 Main cabin ventilation is provided by six opening ports, two cowl vents in dorade boxes, and an aluminum-framed centerline hatch, which was an option, but a common one.